dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 ### 2. Story:

-In this experiment, students will be able to become familiar with basic signals.
+In this experiment, user will be able to become familiar with sampling signals.
 Signals are the waveforms which carry information.
 As information has no limit in variety, signals also have no limits in its types.
 However, to start learners should start from basic signals.
 Some of the basic signals of our interest are (1) step signal (2) Impulse signal (3) Exponential signal (4) ramp signal